xuri/excelize-doc/en/chart.md

 span|Connect data points with straight lines zero|zero value

+Specifies that each data marker in the series has a different color by `vary_colors`.
+The default value is `true`.

 The parameter `format` provides settings for parameters such as chart offset, scale, aspect ratio settings, and print properties, as well as those used in the [`AddPicture()`](image.md#AddPicture) function.

 Set the position of the chart plot area by plot area.
 The properties that can be set are: